Flying a Dog to Hawaii [2023 Guide & Cost]

 - Organise air travel – ensure you fly with an airline that will allow your dog on board.
 Furthermore, you will need to fly into an airport which permits dogs.

 - Book the second appointment with your vet – you will need a second appointment if you are traveling from a country other than the British Isles, Australia, Guam and New Zealand.
 The reason you need a second appointment, is because your dog will need to pass a rabies blood test, which takes time.
-You will also need a health certificate for your dog obtained within 14 days of your arrival.
+You will also need a health certificate for your dog obtained within 14 days of your arrival and a second rabies vaccination.

 - Send documentation to the Animal Quarantine Branch – you will need to send your dog’s health certification to Hawaii’s Animal Quarantine Branch, by Fedex, in order for it to arrive on time.